View Nepal in Detail

 Accommodation

-Accommodation Teahouses, Guesthouses
+Accommodation Teahouses, Lodges

 Trip Highlights

-• Incredible panoramic views of the mountain peaks like Annapurna I, Annapurna South, Machhapuchhre (Fishtail), and Dhaulagiri mountain ranges at sunrise in Ghorepani Poon Hills.
+• Incredible panoramic views of the mountain peaks like Annapurna I, Annapurna South, Machhapuchhre (Fishtail), and the Dhaulagiri mountain ranges at sunrise in Ghorepani Poon Hills.

 • Annapurna Base Camp, which is situated at 4,130 meters (13,550 feet) from where you can enjoy the 360-degree views of the Annapurna range and surrounding peaks.